candiesforlife/minority_report/README.md

 After passing the tensors through a Gaussian filter and stacking them, they are used to train a Convolutional Neural Network.

-You can find out more by checking out our presentation [here](https://docs.google.com/presentation/d/1LlsR1xTr1Hx4iTx-in5fL0dMzcIrm319WJlsk2z9HWU/edit?usp=sharing)
+You can find out more by checking out our presentation [here](https://docs.google.com/presentation/d/1LlsR1xTr1Hx4iTx-in5fL0dMzcIrm319WJlsk2z9HWU/edit?usp=sharing) and check our video [here](https://www.youtube.com/watch?v=a9MM6uY4LDg)

 [NYPD Data Source](https://catalog.data.gov/dataset/nypd-complaint-data-historic/resource/427e1d35-8a14-4e6b-b7ce-f5c45fb30b26)